UMR 1166 – Cardiovascular and Metabolic Diseases

 Team A – Cardiovascular Imaging

-Our multidisciplinary team (Sorbonne University, Inserm, CNRS) is developing new cardiac and vascular imaging biomarkers combining cardiovascular and metabolic phenotypes for a more precise characterisation of physiology and disease.
-Our research focuses on :
+Our multidisciplinary team (Sorbonne University, Inserm, CNRS) is developing new cardiac and vascular imaging biomarkers combining cardiovascular and metabolic phenotypes for more precise characterization of physiology and disease.
+Our research focuses on:

-• Clinical translation to assess the contribution of our imaging biomarkers
+- Clinical translation to assess the added value of our imaging biomarkers

-3 of the 13 teams in this unit are part of the IHU-ICAN
+3 of this unit’s 13 teams are part of IHU-ICAN

-Study of the pathophysiological mechanisms of lipodystrophies of genetic origin, or acquired during HIV infection or treatment with glucocorticoids, as well as associated reproductive disorders.
-In vivo (animal models, patient cohorts) and in vitro studies of the links between lipodystrophies, insulin resistance, ageing of adipose tissue and reproductive disorders.
+Study of the pathophysiological mechanisms of genetically determined lipodystrophies, or those acquired during HIV infection or following glucocorticoid treatment, as well as associated reproductive disorders.
+In vivo (animal models, patient cohorts) and in vitro studies of the links between lipodystrophies, insulin resistance, adipose tissue aging, and reproductive diseases.

-Team 11 – Metabolic and biliary fibroinflammatory diseases of the liver
+Team 11 – Metabolic and biliary fibro-inflammatory liver diseases

 Led by Dr Jérémie GAUTHERON

-Studying genetic defects in the ABCB4 phosphatidylcholine transporter, responsible for hereditary diseases, the cell death mechanisms that promote inflammation and hepatic fibrosis during NAFLD, and the sub-populations of hepatic myofibroblasts involved in fibrosis and the stroma of cholangiocarcinoma.
+Study of genetic defects in the phosphatidylcholine transporter ABCB4 responsible for hereditary diseases; cell-death mechanisms that promote hepatic inflammation and fibrosis in NAFLD; and subpopulations of hepatic myofibroblasts involved in fibrosis and the stroma of cholangiocarcinoma.

 Led by Prof. Irène NETCHINE

-Study of the pathophysiology of foetal growth linked to imprinting pathologies in patients born small for gestational age or with excessive growth.
-Study in patients, mouse models and iPS approach.
+Study of the pathophysiology of fetal growth related to imprinting disorders in patients born small for gestational age or presenting excessive growth.
+Study in patients, mouse models, and iPS-based approaches.

 Prof. Karine CLÉMENT

-This research unit conducts a wide range of fundamental and translational research into obesity and related metabolic disorders.
-It aims to explore the disturbances in the inter-organ dialogue and particularly the role of adipose tissue and the intestine, the microbiota, in these dialogues, and to identify new ways of stratifying the disease and new therapies to improve cardiometabolic health.
+This research unit conducts extensive basic and translational research in the field of obesity and associated metabolic disorders.
+It aims to explore disruptions in inter-organ dialogue—particularly the role of adipose tissue and the gut, and the microbiota in these dialogues—and to identify new ways to stratify the disease and new therapies to improve cardiometabolic health.

-• Progression of obesity and associated complications: role of the intestinal microbiota
+- Obesity progression and associated complications: role of the gut microbiota

-• The intestine, a key player in metabolic disorders
+- The gut, a key player in metabolic disorders

-• Translating our fundamental research into benefits for patients
+- Translating our fundamental research for the benefit of patients

 Portraits of young researchers